ABSC Organics vs HolistaPet: An Honest Pet CBD Comparison

 - USDA Organic certification: If organic ingredient sourcing and production matter to you, ABSC is certified and HolistaPet is not.

-- Full-spectrum CBD: If you believe in the entourage effect and want the formulation type that’s been most studied in clinical settings.
+- Full-spectrum CBD: If you believe in the entourage effect and want the formulation type most consistent with published research.

-- Regulatory confidence: ABSC has no FDA warning letters and maintains conservative, science-based marketing.
+- Regulatory confidence: ABSC has no FDA warning letters and maintains conservative, quality-focused marketing.

-- Consistency: A focused product line with a stable formulation that matches published clinical data.
+- Consistency: A focused product line with a stable, USDA Organic certified formulation.

 Shop ABSC Organics at abscorganics.com/shopping.